Breastfeeding in Tasmania

 At 4 months about 56% of Tasmanian babies are still breastfeeding.

-Around nine out of ten babies in Tasmania begin their life breastfeeding.
+Around nine out of ten babies in Tasmania begin their life breastfeeding1.

-Around 56% of Tasmanian babies are still breastfeeding at 4 months.
+Around 56% of Tasmanian babies are still breastfeeding at 4 months3.

-Only 40% of Tasmanian babies are exclusively breastfed (fed only breast milk) at 4 months.
+Only 40% of Tasmanian babies are exclusively breastfed (fed only breast milk) at 4 months3.

 Notes – Attendance at Child Health Assessments are voluntary.
 Around 70% of babies attend a four-month Child Health Assessment.
 Data from Australian National Surveys cannot be directly compared to Tasmanian data as collection methods are inconsistent and response rates differ.